DhananjayPurohit/OrcaDashboard/README.md

 Steps to run the project:

-After cloning the repository, use yarn install to install all the dependencies needed.
+After cloning the repository, use yarn install to install all the dependencies needed.<br />
 Run yarn start to run project in development server.
 (Refer to more scripts mentioned below)

 ## Available Scripts